Daniel1magdy/DEPI_Final_Project/README.md

 - Docker -> dockerize the app
 - Jenkins -> CI/CD
 - Ansible -> deploy by running a container of the app
-- Terraform (Plus) -> to create the EC2 on AWS
-- AWS (plus) -> EC2 machine that shall run the pipeline and host the application

 ## The Steps